helpermethod/up/README.md

 * works with Bash 3.x
 * powerful Bash completion for options and basenames
-* handles all sorts of directory names
+* works with all sorts of directory names
 * written in pure Bash - no external commands are used

 ## Installation